 Best Approach for Managing Global Expansion

 If your business has grown to the stage where you’re considering expansion, then that’s a great sign of success.
-After all, businesses that grow and expand their operations tend to be amongst those that give themselves the best chance of long-term, sustainable success.
-When your growth plans include entry into a new and foreign market, however, you need to be sure that you have the right strategy in place to succeed.
-We list the top three approaches for managing global expansion that will facilitate entry and ensure your success.
+Businesses that grow and expand tend to be amongst those that give themselves the best chance of long-term success.
+When your growth plans include entry into a foreign market you need to have the right strategy to succeed.
+We list the top three approaches for managing global expansion.

 Managing Global Expansion

 There are a few different ways to enter a new market, but for most companies, global expansion can be best managed by one of the following three.
 The first involves the hiring of a business development manager.
-The second is to keep everything in-house by setting up another office in your new location and hiring the personnel you need to manage the expansion.
-And finally, you can opt to hire an external firm to manage your sales and marketing activities in the new market.
+The second is in-house – setting up another office, hiring the personnel you need.
+And finally, you can opt to hire an external firm to manage your sales and marketing.

 Hire a Business Development Manager

-One option that many small businesses choose involves hiring a local business development manager – someone who lives and works in the target market.
-The idea is that this manager will be well-versed in the culture and the needs of that marketplace, and thus can provide the guidance your company needs to establish itself smoothly in that market.
-Hiring a single individual to lead your expansion has the advantage of offering cost savings and can be beneficial in helping your company establish a quick foothold in the new market.
+One option that many small businesses choose involves hiring a local business development manager.
+Someone who lives and works in the target market.
+The idea is that this manager will be well-versed in the culture.
+The needs of that marketplace, so they can provide the guidance your company needs to establish itself smoothly in that market.

 Some entrepreneurs are understandably reluctant to hand over serious responsibilities to people and entities that they cannot directly supervise.
 For those business owners, there is a second option: simply expand your in-house capabilities and manage the entire expansion on your own.
 By managing the move yourself, you can more effectively control every aspect of the expansion without worrying about misaligned goals.
 You can have full visibility and greater influence over any decision-making, training and management of your strategy.